russellsch/iroiroiro/docs/design.md

 Document checks compare references with the manifest, schemas, and color catalogs.
 They parse configuration examples and check internal links.
 A release review verifies external installation links and follows the two installation paths on the stated hosts.

 The prose follows ASD-STE100.
 Requirement changes keep the INCOSE structure used in this specification.
 Planned behavior is identified as planned until implementation verification supplies evidence.

+### 13.7 TypeScript code quality

+Requirements Contract Q defines the compiler flags, lint rules, formatter settings, and exception policy.
+The implementation records their configuration in versioned project files.
+The contributor guide explains the commands and links to `docs/code-quality.md`.

+Strict compilation covers runtime code and TypeScript tests.
+Indexed access includes the possibility of an absent value.
+Optional properties distinguish an absent field from a field set to `undefined`.
+These checks support the settings ownership model.
+[Indexed access](https://www.typescriptlang.org/tsconfig/noUncheckedIndexedAccess.html), [optional properties](https://www.typescriptlang.org/tsconfig/exactOptionalPropertyTypes.html)

+Compiler checking uses the full project, including declaration files.
+Build output stays compatible with the minimum VS Code host.
+Type-only imports use `import type`.
+Exported function contracts state their input and output types.

+ESLint uses `eslint.config.mjs`.
+Its shared presets are ESLint recommended rules and `typescript-eslint` recommended rules with type information.
+Contract Q adds explicit checks for the project's failure conditions.
+[Typed linting](https://typescript-eslint.io/getting-started/typed-linting/), [shared configurations](https://typescript-eslint.io/users/configs/)

+Type information comes from the project service for each authored TypeScript file.
+JavaScript scripts and configuration files use applicable JavaScript rules.
+Tests receive the same applicable correctness checks as runtime code.

+The lint command treats errors and warnings as failures.
+It also reports unused suppression comments.
+Normal lint checks do not change source.
+The separate correction command uses ESLint's automatic fixes.
+[ESLint CLI](https://eslint.org/docs/latest/use/command-line-interface)

+Prettier uses one root configuration.
+It formats source, scripts, configuration data, and Markdown.
+Its ESLint compatibility configuration disables conflicting formatting rules.
+Prettier runs as its own command.
+[Prettier integration](https://prettier.io/docs/integrating-with-linters)

+Format verification uses `--check`.
+The explicit formatting command uses `--write`.
+Lint and format verification keep source files unchanged.
+The package command runs the verification forms.
+[Prettier CLI](https://prettier.io/docs/cli)

+Data from settings, JSON, extension storage, and peer records enters through a validation function.
+The input type is `unknown` until checks confirm the expected structure.
+A type assertion does not replace those checks.

+Finite operation states use literal unions or discriminated unions.
+State switches include a case for each declared member.
+Shared catalog data and captured snapshots use readonly types.
+The operation controller creates new state values when ownership changes.

+Promise checks include VS Code thenables.
+Each asynchronous operation is awaited, returned to an accountable caller, or given a terminal rejection handler.
+A callback that expects `void` uses a synchronous wrapper when it starts asynchronous work.
+[Promise checks](https://typescript-eslint.io/rules/no-floating-promises/), [callback checks](https://typescript-eslint.io/rules/no-misused-promises/)

+The terminal rejection handler reports the failure through the diagnostic adapter and does not throw.
+Cancellation uses the defined operation result.
+Empty error handlers cannot replace the recovery behavior in Section 7.

+Components own their subscriptions, timers, controls, and file handles.
+Cleanup follows completion, cancellation, failure, and deactivation as applicable.
+Repeated cleanup is safe.
+Pure color modules stay independent of host APIs and components with side effects.

+Code review examines these boundaries, failure paths, naming, and comments for non-obvious behavior.
+Comments explain units, rounding, ownership, and cancellation when the types do not express them.
+Tests check observable behavior and repeat the conditions of corrected defects.

+Rule exceptions identify the exact rule, affected line, explanation, and supporting check.
+A local false positive can use a narrowly scoped suppression through Contract Q. Changing a project-wide rule needs a recorded design decision.
+These local exceptions use code review without a new user approval.

 ## 14. Alternatives and residual risks